 President Barack Obama

-The group lead by Carrfour Supportive Housing, PAIRS Foundation, Neighborhood Housing Services of South Florida, and Citrus Health Network will serve 1,000 homeless and low-income Veterans in Miami-Dade and Broward counties, an area that has been hit hard by the economic downturn.
-Veterans have been particularly affected, with over 1,000 homeless Veterans and over 20,000 low-income Veterans living in the area.
+The group led by Carrfour Supportive Housing and PAIRS Foundation will serve 1,000 homeless and low-income Veterans in Miami-Dade and Broward counties, an area that has been hit hard by the economic downturn.
+Veterans have been particularly affected, with more than 1,000 literally homeless Veterans and over 20,000 low-income Veterans at risk in the area.
 Carrfour is Florida’s largest nonprofit provider of supportive housing.

 “This program expands our capacity to act before a Veteran becomes homeless and to target the problem of family homelessness,” said Secretary of Veterans Affairs Eric K. Shinseki in announcing nearly $60 million in homeless prevention grants that will serve approximately 22,000 homeless and at-risk Veteran families as part of the new Supportive Services for Veteran Families (SSVF) program.